ElliChuang/ezlife/README.md

 - Memebr System
   - User can sign in locally or with Google account (OAuth2.0).
-  - User authentication with Json Web Token.
+  - User authentication with JSON Web Token.
 - Shared Account Book
-  - Use socket.io for real time co-editing.
+  - Use Socket.IO for real time co-editing.
   - Invite your friend with email.
 - Analyze and Export as CSV file
   - Supports multi-condition filtering for analyzing.